hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    1. Start the new VPN connection, and enjoy your IKEv2 VPN!
       https://wiki.strongswan.org/projects/strongswan/wiki/Win7Connect

-   1. (Optional) You may enable stronger ciphers by adding <a href="https://wiki.strongswan.org/projects/strongswan/wiki/WindowsClients#AES-256-CBC-and-MODP2048" target="_blank">this registry key</a> and reboot.
+   1. (Optional) You may enable stronger ciphers by adding the registry key `NegotiateDH2048_AES256` and reboot.
+Read more <a href="https://wiki.strongswan.org/projects/strongswan/wiki/WindowsClients#AES-256-CBC-and-MODP2048" target="_blank">here</a>.

    #### Android 4.x and newer